Archbold Area Schools

 Colleges & Universities

 Students’ options in Northwestern Ohio are impressive.
 Students frequently choose to continue their education at Northwest State Community College located right here in Archbold.
-Others find it desirable to choose among the University of Toledo, Bowling Green State University, Lourdes College, Defiance College and University of Toledo – College of Medicine, which are all within an hour drive.
+Others find it desirable to choose among the University of Toledo, Bowling Green State University, Lourdes University, Defiance College and University of Toledo – College of Medicine, which are all within an hour drive.

 The Archbold Community Library houses approximately 27,000 volumes in a building of 11,500 sq. ft.
-The collection also contains audio books, CD’s, videos and subscriptions to 110 periodicals and 10 newspapers.
-Circulation of these items was over 152,000 in 1999.

 For genealogy enthusiasts, the library has a microfilm/fiche reader/printer and microfilm of the Archbold Buckeye from 1905-present, as well as books of local history and genealogies of local families.
+Access to copies of the Buckeye and Archbold and Ridgeville yearbooks in digital format are available through the library’s website.